-Go to Charts and click Style>Settings>General and check or uncheck the ‘Show Symbol Logo’ setting.
+Go to Charts and click Style>Settings>General>Display and check or uncheck the ‘Show Symbol Logo’ setting.

 How do I change the direction of an arrow drawing on my chart?

-First, go to Charts and select Drawings>Arrow and move your cursor to the desired location and hold down the CTRL key and click on the chart.
-A drop down menu will appear where you may select the preferred direction you would like the arrow to point.
+First, go to Charts and select Drawings>Arrow, then move your cursor to the desired location and click to place the drawing.
+Once placed, right click directly on the arrow drawing to reveal a drop down menu.
+Select "Edit Proprties" and a new window will appear where you may select the preferred direction you would like the arrow to point.

 On Prophet Charts, why can’t I view the entire futures contract like I can on thinkorswim charts?